Some important prerequisites

 - Achieves goals

 Proper and timely documentation is paramount.
-Inaccurate or missing documentation stops funding.
+Poor or missing documentation stops funding.

 These are nice things to have too

 Thinks outside the box.
-Sometimes obstacles to progress require innovative solutions.
+Sometimes obstacles to progress require creative solutions.

 Goes beyond the minimum expected.
 Spends extra time with you or e.g. makes therapy materials, coordinates with a teacher.
-Does things that surprise.
+Does things you might not expect.